 This server is for academic use only!

 What is the purpose of itcdland?
-The purpose of the itcdland server at the School of Information Technology and Communication Design is to provide students and faculty with an experimental server environment and additional file storage.
+The purpose of the itcdland server at the School of Computing and Design is to provide students and faculty with an experimental server environment and additional file storage.

 Who can use the itcdland server?
-The use of the itcdland server is limited to currently enrolled ITCD and CSIT students, currently enrolled MSMIT, currently enrolled MIST students and ITCD faculty only.
+The use of the itcdland server is limited to currently enrolled CD and CS students, currently enrolled MSMIT, currently enrolled MIST students and SCD faculty only.
 Accounts are only created when requested and are not automatically generated.

 My student status was inactive and I have re-enrolled, do I still have a itcdland account?
 No, students who have not enrolled in classes for two consecutive semesters are considered inactive and their itcdland accounts are deleted.

 How much available storage space do I have on itcdland?
 The default storage quota for accounts on the itcdland server is 1GB (hard).
-The Director of iTCD must approve additional storage space.
+The Director of SCD must approve additional storage space.

 Is my account backed up in case of a server failure or accidental deletion of files?
 No, users are responsible to maintain their own back-ups.
-ITCD assumes no liability for lost data.
+SCD assumes no liability for lost data.